 A career in clinical research typically begins during undergraduate studies, with a four-year bachelor’s degree in a field related to biology, mathematics or physics.
 A strong academic record is important, as medical and doctoral programs are quite competitive.
 Depending on which path you decide to take after exposure to the field in your undergraduate studies, you may then go on to pursue a master’s degree, or even an M.D. or a Ph.D.
 Relevant degree fields include biological sciences or medicine—biochemistry, cellular and molecular biology, microbiology, neuroscience, M.D. or nursing.
 Some universities also offer master’s degrees specifically in clinical research.

 If you complete all of the required education, licensure is not required.
 However, there is an optional certification available from the Association of Clinical Research Professionals.
-Internships will likely be required, which can lead to an entry-level position as a clinical research associate (CTA or CRC).
+Many positions also require internships, which can lead to an entry-level position as a clinical research associate (CTA or CRC).

 According to Study.com, key skills of a clinical researcher include the ability to use analytical, scientific, database user interface and graphics software, extensive knowledge of other electronic equipment as well as centrifuges, laboratory flasks, petri plates, etc. While there is a lot of variety within the field, you must also have an eye for detail, appreciate strict guidelines, be well organized, enjoy solitary work and potentially spend a lot of time traveling, as stated by ClinicalResearchAssociated.com.